-To get access to the Amex Centurion Lounge, you must be an American Express Platinum or Centurion cardholder.
+To get access to the Amex Centurion Lounge, you must be an The Platinum Card® from American Express, Delta SkyMiles® Reserve American Express Card or Centurion® Card from American Express cardholder.
 Guests of cardholders can also get into the Centurion Lounges.
-Amex Platinum cards have a $550 annual fee, and the Centurion card has an annual fee of $2,500.
+The American Express Platinum card have a $550 annual fee, the Delta Reserve Credit Card has a $550 and the Centurion® Card from American Express has an annual fee of $5000.

-If those annual fees weren’t high enough, the Centurion card is available by invitation only, so you can’t apply for it.
-You can apply for the American Express Platinum Card, but will need to have a credit score of 700 or higher.
-Once you have the Platinum Card, you can work toward gaining an invitation for the Centurion card by spending at least $250,000 on your Platinum card in a calendar year.
+If those annual fees weren’t high enough, the Centurion® Card from American Express is available by invitation only, so you can’t apply for it.
+You can apply for the American Express Platinum card, but will need to have a good credit score.
+Once you have the American Express Platinum card, you can work toward gaining an invitation for the Centurion® Card from American Express by spending at least $250,000 on your American Express Platinum card in a calendar year.

 If you gain access to the Centurion lounges, you’re looking at some truly incredible benefits.
-Before you can experience those benefits, though, you’ll have to show your Platinum or Centurion card, boarding pass for air travel that same day, and a picture I.D.
+Before you can experience those benefits, though, you’ll have to show yourcard, boarding pass for air travel that same day, and a picture I.D.
 You can bring up to two guests, and can purchase additional guest passes for $50 each.
 Your guests will have to be with you to gain entry.

-There are nine Centurion lounges you can currently visit:
+There are thirteen Centurion lounges you can currently visit: